nillayerm/qmk_firmware/keyboards/winry/winry25tc/readme.md

 Keyboard from
 * [SpiderIsland on AliExpress(reseller)](https://a.aliexpress.com/_dVJsSpR).
 Seller provides [kbfirmware](https://kbfirmware.com/) JSON config that was converted to QMK.
+* Printing on the PCB alludes to how it would have been called originally, 'DEBROGLIE Lightning-25'.
+Now it's categorized under 'Winry' family nonetheless.
 * Keyboard Maintainer: [andrzejressel](https://github.com/andrzejressel)
 * Hardware Availability:
 https://aliexpress.com/item/1005001523579896.html